 This example also speaks to the value of attending something like the ROA’s International Meet.
 Information about some parts of the Riviera’s history is readily available.
 However, other parts such as the 1974-1976 cars are not nearly as well-covered.

 Some statistics for the Riviera Project; as of this morning, we’re at 27,000 words and 81 pages.

-We left the hotel parking lot slowly with a total of about 17 Rivieras.
+We left the hotel parking lot slowly, with a total of about 17 Rivieras.
 My number one observation is that the second generation Riviera is a very comfortable car.
 At no point in our approximately two-hour tour did I feel remotely cramped, despite my 6’2″ and a little over 200 pounds.

 Finally, it cannot be ignored that Mike’s 1968 is quite spritely.
-Even with an all-in weight that was likely around 4,700 pounds, The Aqua Zephyr (likely only a week older than I am—another wild coincidence) got up and went when he asked it to.
+Even with an all-in weight that was likely around 4,700 pounds, The Aqua Zephyr (probably only a week older than I am—another wild coincidence) got up and went when he asked it to.

 So, thank you, Mike, for giving me the experience of being in a sixties Riviera driving through the Pennsylvania countryside.
 I’ll never forget it.

 I’m off this morning to do some true primary research for the Riviera Project.
 By total coincidence, the Riviera Owners Association’s annual International Meet is in Gettysburg, PA this year.
 That’s only about two and a half hours away, so it seemed fairly apparent that I should make the time to attend.

 The meet’s organizers are expecting over 100 Rivieras by the time everyone who has registered arrives.
 From the early photos posted on the meet’s thread on the AACA forums, I can already see six out of the eight generations represented—the fourth (1974-1976) and fifth (1977-1978) generations have yet to make an appearance.